omeka/classic-enduser/docs/Technical/Using_Omeka_with_Other_Tools_and_Platforms.md

+# Using Omeka with Other Tools and Platforms

 This list links out to information about digital tools and platforms which can be used with Omeka Classic.

 **Omeka Classic + Curatescape:** Mobile app framework to curate the landscape.
 [Code on Github](https://github.com/CPHDH/Curatescape); [Website](http://curatescape.org/).